 A Beginner’s Guide to Ethiopian cuisine

-Injera is the staple of meals and you’ll definitely need to know what to do with it; many first timers make the mistake of treating it like a plate or tablecloth, instead of the integral part of the dish that it is.
+Injera is the staple of meals and you’ll need to know what to do with it; many first-timers make the mistake of treating it like a plate or tablecloth, instead of an integral part of the dish that it is.
 Injera is a large circular pancake made from teff.
 The source of starch is served with a range of stews, curries or vegetables on top, and you tear it with your right hand and use to eat the rest of the meal.
 You might find it sour tasting at first, but you should persevere as it will be served with most, if not every, Ethiopian meal.

 Newcomers to Ethiopian food may be surprised to find this dish uses raw minced beef, in a spicy version of a Western steak tartare.
 The beef is marinated in a clarified butter called niter kibbeh and spices.
 It is served raw but warm alongside vegetables and soft cheese.

 Ethiopia is the birthplace of good coffee and, as such, it makes up a large part of the culture, especially if you attend a coffee ceremony.
 Here, the coffee will be made in a jebena, a traditional clay pot, and is often served at three different strength levels.
-You can mix the coffee with sugar/ salt and usually the ceremony includes snacks such as popcorn as well as the coffee sampling.
+You can mix the coffee with sugar/ salt and usually, the ceremony includes snacks such as popcorn as well as coffee sampling.

-Tej is a very popular Ethiopian drink – some consider it the national drink – and many households brew their own honey wine.
+Tej is a very popular Ethiopian drink – some consider it the national drink – and many households brew their honey wine.
 It is best consumed after dinner, although be warned that the sweet taste can mask the high alcohol content.
 The best Tej can be found in the north of the country, where the highest quality of honey is sourced.